MonishaGowdaM/Python-Programming/README.md

 The Highest Common Factor (HCF) of two or more numbers is the largest number that divides all the given numbers exactly without leaving a remainder.

+### 12. GCD

+The Greatest Common Divisor (GCD) of two or more numbers is the largest positive integer that divides all the given numbers exactly without leaving a remainder.

 ## Requirements

 * Python 3.x